Thank you for your interest in The Work Exemption Program.

 How do I know that my application has been submitted successfully for the Work Exemption Program?

-You will receive an on-screen confirmation when your application is successfully submitted through the CCE website.
+You will receive an on-screen confirmation when your application is successfully submitted.
 Please make sure that pop-up blockers are deactivated to ensure that you will receive the confirmation.

 How is my Work Exemption Program award provided to me?
 Will I receive a check?
 Will it be credited to my student account?